DiamondLightSource/db-jobs/README.md

 ## Features

-- Reads config file
+- Reads config files
-- Reads command-line arguments
+- Can read command-line arguments
-- Queries the database to get a result set
+- Runs SQL statements/queries and can get a result set
-- Writes the query result set to a spreadsheet file (.xlsx or .csv)
+- Can writes the result set to a spreadsheet file (.xlsx or .csv)
-- If recipient email addresses are defined in the config file, then emails the spreadsheet as an attachment (or just a path name, depending on your configuration).
+- Can email the spreadsheet as an attachment, or just a path name, if recipient email addresses are defined in the config file.

 ## Installing dependencies